 Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Vera Bradley is outperform, with an average price target of $29.75.

 Selling to fickle consumers is a tough business for Vera Bradley or anyone else in the space.
 But some companies are better equipped to face the future than others.
 In a new report, we'll give you the rundown on three companies that are setting themselves up to dominate retail.
 Click here for instant access to this free report.

 - Add Vera Bradley to My Watchlist.

 The article Vera Bradley Beats on Both Top and Bottom Lines originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.